The current generation of children are the most photographed and publicly shared generation of children ever.

 7. Does this photo reveal any personal medical information?

-For example, it may be okay to share that your son has a cold, but should you publicly share that he has had diarrhoea?
+It may be okay to share that your son has a cold, but should you publicly share that he has had diarrhoea?
 Probably not.

 8. What is my child wearing in the photo?